 4. How Do I Take Golden Teacher Mushrooms?

-There’s no particular way of using Golden Teachers that is different from other mushrooms.
-You can eat the fresh or dried mushrooms as-is, prepare them into a tincture, make psilocybin-infused honey, chocolates, or capsules.
+There’s no particular way of using Golden Teachers different from other mushrooms.
+You can eat the fresh or dried mushrooms as-is, prepare them into a tincture, or make psilocybin-infused honey, chocolates, or capsules.

 Many people like to take dried mushrooms using the lemon tek method (faster absorption and improved flavor); others prefer to grind them into a powder and combine them with ingredients like L-theanine and caffeine to make DIY microdose capsules.

 Golden Teachers are often used as the baseline for comparing the dose of magic mushrooms.
 This means the standard dosage ranges for any Psilocybe cubensis will work for Golden Teachers:

 - Threshold Dose — 0.5–1 gram

 - Heroic Dose — Over 5 grams

 The optimal dose of magic mushrooms depends highly on the individual (genetic factors, metabolism, size, and weight), as well as other factors, including set and setting (mindset, company, current mood, and environment).